moonbit-community/Community-Blog/tree_en/weekly/weekly10/packages.md

 ---
-title: New High-Quality Packages Added to the Community This Week
+title: This Week's New High-Quality Community Packages
 ---

 - MoonBit founder [Hongbo Zhang](https://github.com/bobzhang) developed a MoonBit iterator visitor pattern library [moonbit-visitors](https://github.com/bobzhang/moonbit-visitors), demonstrating an elegant implementation for traversing and processing expression trees in MoonBit.
 This library provides automatic tree traversal capabilities, allowing developers to override only specific behaviors as needed.
 It implements a design pattern that minimizes boilerplate code and includes comprehensive tests and documentation.